8ta4/quest/README.md

 If a question is marked as unseen, pressing `Space` will mark it as seen and reveal its answer. `Space` is chosen because it's used to toggle checkboxes, and "seen" and "Space" both have "s".

+> How do you identify the start of a segment that corresponds to a question?

+When you're using `quest`, you'll notice a little triangle icon (▼) in the left margin next to the first line of each segment.
+This is the marker that shows you where the relevant text for that question starts.

+> How do you identify the end of a segment that corresponds to a question?

+To wrap up a segment, `quest` uses a similar icon in the left margin, but this one points up (▲).
+This marker lines up with the last line of text for that particular question's content.

 > How do I unsee the answer?

 `Space` lets you toggle the current question's seen status.
 If a question is marked as seen, pressing `Space` will mark it as unseen and hide its answer.